NYSE: CLOSED

 TL;DR: Executive Summary

-NioCorp Developments is advancing toward Q2 2026 project financing with over $300 million in cash, accelerated US Export-Import Bank engagement, and dramatically improved rare earth economics featuring non-Chinese dysprosium prices at $1,250/kg (vs. $250/kg in China) and NDPR at $110-120/kg.
-The Elk Creek project offers exceptional margins ($700 revenue vs. $225-250 costs per ton) across four diversified critical minerals addressing 100% US import dependence, with 75% of ferroniobium production under definitive offtake and active Department of Defense negotiations for support arrangements similar to MP Materials and USA Rare Earth.
+NioCorp Developments is advancing toward complete project financing in 2026 with over $300 million in cash, accelerated US Export-Import Bank engagement, and an updated feasibility study that will include rare earths.
+The Elk Creek project offers exposure to a unique and diversified critical minerals basket addressing 100% US import dependence, with 75% of ferroniobium production under definitive offtake and active Department of War discussions.

 Analyst's Notes